inkle/ink-unity-integration/Packages/Ink/README.md

 Ink is free, forever; but we'd really appreciate your support!
 If you're able to give back, generous donations at our [Patreon](https://www.patreon.com/inkle) mean the world to us.

+# Discord:

+Looking for help or want to meet likeminded writers/developers?
+Come say hello on our [Discord](https://discord.gg/inkle) server!

 # License